Cortisol Blood Test

 How accurate are cortisol AM tests in diagnosing adrenal disorders?

 Cortisol AM tests can be a helpful tool in diagnosing adrenal disorders, but it is important to note that they are not definitive and should be used in conjunction with other diagnostic tests and clinical evaluation.
 Cortisol AM tests measure the levels of cortisol in the morning, which is when cortisol levels are typically at their highest.
 Abnormal results, such as elevated or low cortisol levels, can indicate an adrenal disorder, such as Cushing's syndrome or Addison's disease.
 However, it is important to consider other factors that can influence cortisol levels, such as stress, medications, and other medical conditions, as they can be the cause of your abnormal cortisol levels.
-In some cases, additional testing may be necessary to confirm a diagnosis.
+In some cases, additional testing may be necessary to confirm a diagnosis, especially in cases of a potential medical emergency.
 If you have concerns about your cortisol levels or suspect an adrenal disorder, it is best to consult with a healthcare professional who can evaluate your symptoms and order appropriate tests for an accurate diagnosis.

 Can medication or supplements affect the results of a cortisol AM test?